Amapocho/Natural-Language-Inference-and-Probing/README.md

 implemented after the embedding layer.
 This is very obvious since words in the latter part of a sentence very often changed the meaning of the initial words to a great extent thus changing which POS tag they belong to.

+On the other side of the spectrum, we can see that the 4 layered BiLSTM actually has better results in identifying POS tags but as we have observed before, gives us a worse result on our inference model.
+From this we can hypothesise that POS tags are not the only measure of understanding language.
+There are other metrics which help the model understand language and consequently interpret the inference between two sentences and if a model can interpret POS tags better doesn’t necessarily mean it is going to be perform better on the actual task.